numpy/numpy/doc/source/reference/ufuncs.rst

     Either a data-type, a tuple of data-types, or a special signature string indicating the input and output types of a ufunc.
-This argument allows you to specify a specific signature for a the 1-d loop to use in the underlying calculation.
+This argument allows you to provide a specific signature for the 1-d loop to use in the underlying calculation.
 If the loop specified does not exist for the ufunc, then a TypeError is raised.
-Normally a suitable loop is found automatically by comparing the input types with what is available and searching for a loop with data-types to which all inputs can be cast safely.
-This key-word argument lets you by-pass that search and choose a loop you want.
-A list of available signatures is available in the **types** attribute of the ufunc object.
+Normally, a suitable loop is found automatically by comparing the input types with what is available and searching for a loop with data-types to which all inputs can be cast safely.
+This keyword argument lets you bypass that search and choose a particular loop.
+A list of available signatures is provided by the **types** attribute of the ufunc object.

 *extobj*

     a list of length 1, 2, or 3 specifying the ufunc buffer-size, the error mode integer, and the error call-back function.
-Normally, these values are looked-up in a thread-specific dictionary.
-Passing them here bypasses that look-up and uses the low-level specification provided for the error-mode.
-This may be useful as an optimization for calculations requiring lots of ufuncs on small arrays in a loop.
+Normally, these values are looked up in a thread-specific dictionary.
+Passing them here circumvents that look up and uses the low-level specification provided for the error mode.
+This may be useful, for example, as an optimization for calculations requiring many ufunc calls on small arrays in a loop.

 Attributes